-- the Statement of comprehensive income;
+- the statement of comprehensive income;

-- the Balance sheet;
+- the balance sheet;

-- the Statement of changes in equity;
+- · the statement of changes in equity;

-- the accounting policies; and

 - the related notes 1 to 13.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).